AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/eclipse.md

 1. You then configure an AEM server to which Eclipse connects.

-   In order to use the debugger feature, you need to have started AEM in debug mode - which can be achieved, for by adding the following to the command line:
+   To use the debugger feature, you need to have started AEM in debug mode - which can be achieved, for by adding the following to the command line:

    ```text
        -nofork -agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=10123